-Organizations look towards maximizing profit through optimal utilization of the knowledge, skills, and expertise of their workforce.
-Employee recognition plays a key role in this.
+Organizations look towards maximizing growth and profitability through optimal utilization of the knowledge, skills, and expertise of their workforce.
+In fact, employee recognition plays a key role in this.
 Here are the top benefits of employee recognition for the business:

 1. Higher Business Growth and Profitability